UPBGE/UPBGE-Docs/source/manual/logic_nodes/nodes/basic/game/start_game.rst

 +++++++++++++++
-Load File
+Jump To File
 +++++++++++++++

 .. figure:: /images/Logic_Nodes/load_file_node.png
    :align: right
    :width: 215
-   :alt: Load File Node.
+   :alt: Jump To File Node.

-The *Load File* node is the ingame equivalent of *File->Open*.
+The *Jump To File* node is the ingame equivalent of *File->Open*.
 It loads directly into the runtime version of another .blend file.

 Inputs